 - External user.
-You control user authentication, and users of your custom applications don't need to have Azure Active Directory identities or Teams licenses.
+You control user authentication, and users of your custom applications don't need to have Microsoft Entra identities or Teams licenses.
 This model allows you to build custom applications for non-Teams users to connect and communicate with Teams users.

 - Teams user.
-Azure Active Directory controls user authentication, and users of your custom application must have Teams licenses.
+Microsoft Entra ID controls user authentication, and users of your custom application must have Teams licenses.
 This model allows you to build custom applications for Teams users to enable specialized workflows or experiences that are impossible with the existing Teams clients.